What is a target market?

 Understand how to reach your target audience

 Your target market will have preferences for how they want to engage with your brand.
-Learning how they interact with you by examining internal data and analyzing customer behavior will help you to speak to your target market on the platforms they prefer.
+Learning how they interact with you by examining internal data and analysing customer behaviour will help you to speak to your target market on the platforms they prefer.

 Step 2: Create an effective targeting strategy